-The collection of ceramic works extended this visual language and was glazed entirely in a simple gloss white - In keeping with some of the aesthetic rules of Brutalism, the bare building materials are exposed and you can see the colour of the original clay each piece is constructed from along the base of each piece.
+Glazed entirely in a simple gloss white - In keeping with some of the aesthetic rules of Brutalism, the bare building materials are exposed and you can see the colour of the original clay each piece is constructed from along the base of each piece.

 Together the ceramic works stand as a tiny city-scape – a suggested brutalist skyline on a domestic-scale.
 Their functionality is also key so each performs the role of vessel also – sealed inside and out through the vitrification of the glaze, they hold water and are impervious.